-Recommend eliminating any language in any policy, rule, regulation or general order that suggests members are prohibited from disparaging the department, officers or members.
+Global Recommendation: Eliminate any language in any policy, rule, regulation or general order that states, suggests or implies that members are prohibited from disparaging the department, officers or members.
 Such language is likely to be struck down as a prior restraint on members' First Amendment rights if challenged.